Running Scheduled Tasks in SQL Server Express

 Task Scheduler New Task Password Prompt

-This Scheduled Task has been created and is awaiting its next execution, which is early Sunday morning.
+This Scheduled Task has been created in this example and is awaiting its next execution, which is early Sunday morning.

 Task Scheduler sqlcmd